kiranmak/OCN-draft-kmak-ocn/draft-km-intarea-ocn.md

 ### Northbound Application Interface {#ocn-nbi}

 An application domain is a group of actuators, sensors and controller.
-The application domain will inclue access domains and be interconnected using OCN.
+The application domain will include access domains and be interconnected using OCN.

 ## OCN Message Classification {#msgs}

-The specifics and types of messages exchanges over the interfaces are described as follows:
+OC-networks are designed for the applications with stringent guarantees of command execution.
+In order to clearly understand the behavior of OCN, classification of message types is described below.

 ### In-time messages

-TODO
+In-time messages supply data for with-in a bounded time of arrival of data packets.
+Controller to/from field device messages must reach with in the specified time; such type of communication requirement is also referred to as bounded latency guarantee.
+Operations such as feedback control loops,

 ### On-time messages

-TODO
+ The on-time messages supply data at a specific time with tolerance for only a very small difference.
+On-time message guarantees complement in-time services.
+On-time messages must ensure that the actuator executes the command at a specific time.
+If the message used bounded latency, then then OCN could deliver the message before the precise when the command should be executed.
+Either it requires actuator to be sophisticated enough to buffer the message until the exact time or network should deliver the packet at exact time.
+This will ensure that the actuator has finished previous operation.

+  This is particularly relevant to safety response applications such as moving autonomous objects (cars, drones), where in-time message delivery could cause unpredictable outcomes, but on-time message will assure that the system behaviour is precisely controlled.

+### Reliability

+# OCN Realizations

+## Physical Layer

+## Data-link layer

+## Network Layer OCN

 # IANA Considerations